 Compression of the joint and the patellar tendon helps treat injuries faster by concentrating the blood to the injured areas.
 Knee braces also help in relieving pain significantly.
 Moreover, they inhibit movement in the kneecap region that can result in painful sensations.

 However, it is important that you thoroughly understand your knee pain and have an expert identify the source of it.
-It is best to use the right knee brace, as each kind is designed for a particular injury and meant for a certain type of pain relief.
+Using the right knee brace is best, as each type is designed for a specific injury and provides targeted pain relief.

 Common Knee Problems Experienced by Runners and Cyclists